 Do you agree with Smith's comment "...that the fight between the radical reformers and the cautious reformers is not a fight about democracy.
 Instead, it is a fight about responsible government".
 Jennifer Smith, "Democracy and the Canadian House of Commons at the Millennium", Canadian Public Administration, Vol 42, no 4, 1999, p.417).
 2. Outline and assess the proposals for parliamentary reform outlined by Peter Aucoin, Mark D. Jarvis and Lori Turnbull.
 Readings Peter Aucoin, Mark D. Jarvis and Lori Turnbull, Democratizing the Constitution: Reforming Responsible Government, Emond Montogomery Publications, 2011, Chapters 4, 5,6 (R).
 Jennifer Smith, "Democracy and the Canadian House of Commons at the Millennium", Canadian Public Administration, Vol 42, No 4, 1999, pp.398 - 421 (R) Optional Reading Canada.
 Parliament.
 House of Commons.
 Special Committee on Reform of the House of Commons, Report of the Special Committee on Reform of the House of Commons, James A. McGrath, Chairman, Queen's Printer for Canada (0) Canadian Study of Parliament Group, Seminar Proceedings, Year 7:A Review of the McGrath Report on the Reform of the House of Commons December 2.1992, (0) C.E.
-S. Franks, "Reform of the Canadian House of Commons, American Review of Canadian Studies, Vol 16 No 4, 1986, pp.399 - 412.(0) Peter H.Russell, Two Cheers for Minority Government: The Evolution of Canadain Parliamentary Democracy, Emond Montgomery Publications Limited, 2008, pp. 160 - 177 (0).
+S. Franks, "Reform of the Canadian House of Commons, American Review of C.E.
+S. Franks, "Reform of the Canadian House of Commons, American Review of Canadian Studies, Vol 16 No 4, 1986, pp.399 - 412.(0) Peter H.Russell, Two Cheers for Minority Government: The Evolution of Canadian Parliamentary Democracy, Emond Montgomery Publications Limited, 2008, pp. 160 - 177 (0).
 Thomas S. Axworthy, "Parliamentary Reform- Everything Old is New Again", Policy Options, Vol 29, No 6., June 2008, pp.74 - 79.
-(0) Jonathan Malloy, The "Responsible Government Approach" and Its Effect on Canadian Legislative Studies, Canadian Study of Parliament Group, November 2002, (0) (End of Term I) The Congress of the United States January 13/2012: Constitutional and Historical Context: An Overview Seminar Objectives To outline and assess the constitutional provisions that define the role of the Congress To identify how the constitutional framework established in 1787 influenced the evolution of Congress To outline and to assess survey research data that documents the evolution of attitudes/opinions of the American electorate towards institutions of the national government - the Congress, the Presidency and towards legislators (Senate and House of Representatives) Discussion Questions - 1.
+(0) Jonathan Malloy, The "Responsible Government Approach" and Its Effect on Canadian Legislative Studies, Canadian Study of Parliament Group, November 2002, (0) (End of Term I) The Congress of the United States January 11/2013: Constitutional and Historical Context: An Overview Seminar Objectives To outline and assess the constitutional principles that defines the role of the Congress and the relationship between the executive, the legislature and the judiciary To identify how the constitutional framework established in 1787 influenced the evolution of Congress and presidential -congressional relations To outline and to assess the impact of polarized and internally cohesive political parties on the role and structure of national political institutions (the Congress of the Unites States and the President of the United States) Discussion Questions - 1.
 Outline and assess the principles that define the American constitutional political culture. - 2.
-Outline the provisions that established the constitutional framework for the Congress of the United States.
-Assess how the constitutional framework influenced the evolution of the American Congress as a national legislature. - 3.
-Assess the impact of political parties on the structure and roles (representational, legislative and scrutiny/accountability) of the Congress of the United States - 4.
-Outline the principles that define the relationship between the legislature (Congress) and the executive (President).
-Discuss the conflicts /tensions that emerge between the President and the Congress in the debate regarding legislative priorities and programs.
+Outline the provisions that establish the constitutional framework for the Congress of the United States.
+Assess how the constitutional framework influenced the evolution of the American Congress as a national legislature. - 3What factors are cited in the literature to explain the emergence of polarized political parties in Congress over the past thirty years - 4.
+Assess the impact of polarized and internally cohesive political parties on the roles (representational, legislative and scrutiny/accountability) of the Congress of the United States.

+5.How has the emergence of "polarized politics" redefined the relationship between the legislature (Congress) and the executive (President).
+Discuss the conflicts /tensions that emerge between the President and the Congress in a polarized legislative context.
 Readings: